 By Zane Miller

-On Saturday, June 9th, 2001, the Colorado Avalanche defeated the New Jersey Devils at the Pepsi Center in Denver to win the 88th Stanley Cup Finals four games to three.
-It was the second (and, as of this writing, most recent) Stanley Cup championship for the Avalanche franchise, and the first that was won in Colorado.
+On Thursday, June 13th, 2002, the Detroit Red Wings defeated the Carolina Hurricanes at the Joe Louis Arena in Detroit to win the 89th Stanley Cup Finals four games to one.
+It was the 10th Stanley Cup championship for the Red Wings franchise, and the 12th that was won in Michigan.
 These are the top five players that I felt most stood out during the series.

-Bourque claimed player of the game honors in game three, getting a goal as the Avalanche went on to win it 3-1.
+Shanahan took player of the game in game five, picking up a pair of goals as the Red Wings went on to win 3-1 to claim the Stanley Cup.

 Players of the Game Breakdown: